depth-co/blog/posts/001-introducing-depth.md

 # Introducing DEPTH

 In 2023, the challenges facing humanity require effective organization on a mass scale.
-Solutions to these problems require us to come together as a species, to find common solutions, to allow the goal of solving these most pressing challenges to supercede individuals' desires for power.
+Solutions to these problems require us to come together as a species, to find common solutions, to allow the goal of solving these most pressing challenges to supersede individuals' desires for power.

-DEPTH seeks to solve problems such as Global Warming, wealth inequality, disease, violence, unnecessarily slow scientific progress, AI alignment, unecessarily turbulent economic boom and bust cycles, structural prejudice, and corruption.
+DEPTH seeks to solve problems such as Global Warming, wealth inequality, disease, violence, unnecessarily slow scientific progress, AI alignment, unnecessarily turbulent economic boom and bust cycles, structural prejudice, and corruption.
 DEPTH will solve these problems by establishing a new internet-based global direct democracy equipped with a built-in wealth tax and universal basic income for all its citizens, with the eventual goal that DEPTH would someday provide a UBI and direct democracy to every human alive.
 To get there, DEPTH will function as a country with its own economy, producing every good and service that exists today, selling these to global customers who share common cause.
 DEPTH will use the revenue and 10x its population each year until all are DEPTH citizens if they want to be and DEPTH's currency becomes